-The labels for Dimilin 2L and Carbaryl 2% bait specify that there is no grazing restrictions.
+The label for Dimilin 2L specifies that there are no grazing restrictions.
 Any pesticide residues that may be present on forage in treated areas after treatment is typically metabolized and excreted as metabolites that have lower toxicity than the parent compound.
-In addition the low application rates employed by APHIS relative to the current maximum labelled rates for each Program insecticide would result in very low residues in livestock waste.
+In addition, the low application rates employed by APHIS, relative to the current maximum labelled rates for each Program insecticide, would result in very low residues in livestock waste.